JSQLParser/JSqlParser/README.md

 If you need help using JSqlParser feel free to file an issue or contact me.

 ## Contributions
-To help JSqlParsers development you are encouraged to provide
+To help JSqlParser's development you are encouraged to provide
 * feedback
 * bugreports
 * pull requests for new features